When you find a $35 hall tree…you bring it home, paint it, and put it out on the front porch, right?!

-Since it was going to be outside (on my covered front porch), I decided seal it with poly.
+Since it will be outside (on my covered front porch), it’s a good choice to seal it with poly.

 And the details, up close……

-Hazy shot….(still trying to learn this new camera)
+Hazy shot….(was still trying to learn the new camera at the time)

-Clearly I am not a whiz with the new equipment….yet. ;) But I still thought the shot was sort of cool looking so am including it.
+Clearly, I am not a whiz with the new equipment….yet. lol But I still thought the shot was sort of cool looking so am including it.

 So yes, I do have a “hall” tree on my front porch.